hydroflux/abstractor-ws/BACKLOG.md

 - [ ] Create class functions for 'document_found', 'document_downloaded', 'no_document_found' and 'no_document_downloaded' using the functions from the 'file_management' script
 - [ ] Set the 'image_available' attribute automatically True, to be turned to 'false' if otherwise noted
 - [ ] Add an 'is_duplicate' attribute to the Document class, set using 'download_management' (or otherwise the 'previously_downloaded' function) and called in the printout statements
+- [ ] Consider adding the document 'recording variables' as attributes on the Document class, which can then be recorded with an extrapolated 'record' type script in the 'actions' directory

 ### Program Class To Do